E-commerce Tips & Tricks

 Another is when they pretend to be legitimate customers and make fraudulent purchases.

-Fraudsters can use payment details and make unauthorized transactions when they steal payment information.
-This can also be called credit card fraud or online payment fraud.
+Fraudsters can exploit payment details to conduct unauthorized transactions when they gain access to payment information.
+This malicious activity is commonly known as credit card fraud or online payment fraud

 3. Account takeover